Authentication

 Solutions:

-# Restart the server to create new session
+# Restart the server to create a new session

 Problem: "Rate limit exceeded" error